 |Mandatory grounds for possession

-1.3 Part 2 of the protocol reflects the guidance on good practice given to social landlords and private registered providers in the collection of rent arrears.
-It recognises that it is in the interests of both landlords and tenants to ensure that rent is paid promptly and to ensure that difficulties are resolved wherever possible without court proceedings.
+1.2 Part 2 reflects the guidance on good practice given to social landlords in the collection of rent arrears.
+It recognises that it is in the interests of both social landlords and tenants to ensure that rent is paid promptly and that difficulties are resolved, wherever possible, without court proceedings.

-1.4 Part 3 seeks to ensure that in cases where Article 8 of the European Convention on Human Rights is raised the necessary information is before the Court 109 at the first hearing so that issues of proportionality may be dealt with summarily, if appropriate, or that appropriate directions for trial may be given.
+1.3 Part 3 seeks to ensure that, in cases where human rights, public law or equality law matters are or may be raised, the necessary information is before the Court at the first hearing so that issues of proportionality may be dealt with summarily, if appropriate, or that appropriate directions for trial may be given.

 (a) to encourage more pre-action contact and exchange of information between landlords and tenants;

 (b) to enable the parties to avoid litigation by settling the matter, if possible; and

 (c) to enable court time to be used more effectively if proceedings are necessary.

 1.5 Courts should take into account whether this protocol has been followed when considering what orders to make.
 Social landlords should also comply with guidance issued from time to time by the Regulator of Social Housing, the Ministry for Housing, Communities and Local Government and, in Wales, the Welsh Ministers.

 (a) If the landlord is aware that the tenant has difficulty in reading or understanding information given, the landlord should take reasonable steps to ensure that the tenant understands any information given.
 The landlord should be able to demonstrate that reasonable steps have been taken to ensure that the information has been appropriately communicated in ways that the tenant can understand.

 (b) If the landlord is aware that the tenant is particularly vulnerable, the landlord should consider at an early stage–